dawsonblack/UIP/src/main/resources/ISSUES.md

         -reorganize images and have consistent names
-        -common name should be checked by default in search -get recaptcha to check properly in the backend -delete nothing.java
+        -common name should be checked by default in search -get recaptcha to check properly in the backend -it seems like you could inject a true value for the recaptcha -delete nothing.java
-        -meet the creators looks weird on mobile -clean out unneeded console logs and comments
+        -meet the creators looks weird on mobile -clean out unneeded console logs and comments -there's something wrong with PUT requests

 site key: 6LenvssnAAAAAJOhnQQ3FEYuhRgx4kl-RDePeiRY
 secret key: 6LenvssnAAAAAEz8PzEcwBNTExH35bCuZiTywVDE